shriyaMadan/Youtube-Dashboard/Contributing.md

 After following these steps in Git CLI (in order), you'll need to go to your GitHub repository in the website to initiate a new Pull Request.
 Now create a pull request by comparing 'dev_username' branch of your forked repository with 'master' branch of this upstream repository. :confetti_ball:

 ***:trophy: After this, project leaders and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.***

-## Style Guides for Git Commit Messages:memo:

-#### Here's a list of some good to have points, that can add more value to your contribution logs.

-- Use the present tense (example: "Add feature" and not "Added feature")
-- Use the imperative mood (example: "Move item to...", instead of "Moves item to...")
-- Limit the first line (also called subject line) to 50 characters or less
-- Capitalize the subject line
-- Separate subject from body with a blank line
-- Do not end the subject line with a period
-- Wrap the body at 72 characters
-- Use the body to explain what, why, vs, and how
-- Reference issues and pull requests liberally after the first line

-For more detailed reference to the above points, refer here: [https://chris.beams.io/posts/git-commit/].

 ### So, what are you waiting for?
 Begin contributing now! :fire: :rocket: